ZCWarren/Global-Flight-Network-Analysis/README.md

 - **Strategic Insights**: Highlighted the potential of combining network analysis and machine learning to develop robust, adaptable strategies for the aviation industry in an increasingly interconnected world.

+## Usage Statement

+This project contains two branches:

+1. **main**: This branch includes Python files that calculate basic network parameters.
+2. **Passenger-relations**: This branch contains:
+   - `Passenger_network.ipynb`: Investigates flight network parameter rankings for the top 50 airports by passenger numbers.
+   - Another Jupyter Notebook file that includes the use of machine learning models to predict flight network parameters.

+The interpretation rights of the research findings belong to the author.
+Other usage conditions adhere to the MIT License.
+If you use the code or conclusions from this project, please cite the source.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.